-- 2.02 To be eligible to participate in the competition, an association must fulfil the following criteria: - a) it must confirm in writing that the association itself, as well as its players and officials, agree to respect the statutes, regulations, directives and decisions of UEFA; - b) it must confirm in writing that the association itself, as well as its players and officials, agree to recognise the jurisdiction of the Court of Arbitration for Sport in Lausanne as defined in the relevant provisions of the UEFA Statutes; - c) it must fill in the official entry form, which must reach the UEFA administration within the set deadline together with all other documents which the UEFA administration deems necessary for ascertaining compliance with the admission criteria. - 2.03 If an association does not fulfil the admission criteria, the UEFA administration will not admit it to the competition.
+- 2.02 To be eligible to participate in the competition, an association must fulfil the following criteria: - a) it must confirm in writing that the association itself, as well as its players and officials, agree to respect the statutes, regulations, directives and decisions of UEFA: - b) it must confirm in writing that the association itself, as well as its players and officials, agree to recognise the jurisdiction of the Court of Arbitration for Sport (CAS) in Lausanne as defined in the relevant provisions of the UEFA Statutes and agree that any proceedings before the CAS concerning admission to or exclusion from the competition will be held in an expedited manner in accordance with the Code of Sports-related Arbitration of the CAS and with the directions issued by the CAS; - c) it must fill in the official entry form, which must reach the UEFA administration within the set deadline together with all other documents

+- which the UEFA administration deems necessary for ascertaining compliance with the admission criteria. - 2.03 If an association does not fulfil the admission criteria, the UEFA administration will not admit it to the competition.
 Such decisions are final.